The Future of Travel & Tourism is Fueled by Digital Experiences, According to Appnovation Research

-VANCOUVER, Sept.
-27, 2021 (GLOBE NEWSWIRE) -- According to Appnovation’s latest consumer research, Digital Innovation for the Experience Economy: Travel & Tourism, the majority (71%) of travelers are now ready to get back to local travel destinations, with 21% of travelers anticipating that they’ll be comfortable with international travel within six to twelve months and 28% in a year or more.
+NEW YORK, Sept.
+27, 2021 (GLOBE NEWSWIRE) -- According to Appnovation’s latest consumer research, Digital Innovation for the Experience Economy: Travel & Tourism, the majority of travelers are ready to get back to local travel destinations, with 21% of travelers anticipating that they’ll be comfortable with international travel within six to twelve months and 28% in a year or more.
 Travel brands that integrate digital into customer-first experiences will thrive as the industry rebuilds and travelers regain confidence.

 Traveler Sentiment

 - Prior to the pandemic, day trips were the most popular form of travel.
-Day trips were the most popular form of travel for Canadian tourists (71%) compared to 64% of Americans.
-But, they also enjoyed traveling abroad, with 47% reporting international travel prior to the pandemic compared to only 22% of Americans.
+Day trips were the most popular form of travel for American tourists (64%), similar to their Canadian counterparts (71%).
+Americans were more likely to travel within their country, with 58% taking out-of-state trips, compared to only 44% of Canadians.

-- Canadians are keen to get back to traveling, but at their own pace.
-Just under a third of Canadians say they’re ready to travel out of province (32%) with more Americans willing to travel out of state (49%).
+- Americans are keen to get back to traveling, but at their own pace.
+Just under half of Americans say they’re ready to travel out of state (49%) or internationally (24%), compared to only 33% of Canadians being ready to travel out of province now and 14% ready to travel internationally now.
 Traveler confidence gets higher as travelers look to the future.

 - Cautious approach to the safe restart of travel.
 A third (33%) indicated that they would only feel comfortable to travel again once COVID-19 is gone or nearly gone.
 A quarter of people reported they would feel comfortable to travel once they and most people at their destination were fully vaccinated.